 The diverse cast of Netrunner characters is often stated as one of the highlights of Netrunner and we think this translates into inclusiveness in the community.
 Alice has fought to make Netrunner inclusive for as long as she has been around.
 On top of that, she’s shown a strong commitment to growing her understanding of more and more issues that people face.
 She’s demonstrated a willingness to listen to others and work with them, and we believe with Alice in charge, the Netrunner’s community inclusiveness will continue to be a point of pride for us all.

-Community Manager – Serenity Westfield – She/Her – Bedford, UK (@realitycheque)
+Community Manager – Serenity Westfield – She/Her – Bedford, UK (@swearyprincess)

 We had so many great applications for Community Manager, because, well, Netrunner has a great community.
-Simon, however, stood out as someone with plenty of experience managing large communities and showed how much he had thought about keeping the community enthused and engaged.
-He has amazing vision of where the community can go combined with an attention to nuts-and-bolts details about keeping things going that will serve us well.
-We all look forward to the long and healthy future for our community under his leadership.
+Serenity, however, stood out as someone with plenty of experience managing large communities and showed how much she had thought about keeping the community enthused and engaged.
+She has amazing vision of where the community can go combined with an attention to nuts-and-bolts details about keeping things going that will serve us well.
+We all look forward to the long and healthy future for our community under her leadership.

 Organized Play Manager – Austin Mills – They/Them/He/Him – Detroit, MI (@icecoldjazz)